tukue/my-react-app/README.md

 ## Architecture Overview

- React application is built using AWS Amplify, providing a scalable and serverless architecture.
+ The React application is built using AWS Amplify, providing a scalable and serverless architecture.

 ### Key Components: